Hanson-Research-Lab/TRI_STILT/README.md

         - `make requirements` uses pip to install all requirements to run the src code
             - Currently an issue with RTree and CHPC!

+5. **Extracting Utah Data from NARR Files**
+    - [TO DO although should be unnessecary]

 <br>
 ---
 ## Pre-Processing

 All steps are built utilizing a make style system.
 Before running, please edit the `Makefile` with the desired directories and variables.
+If choosing to run this on CHPC, you will need to use an interactive compute node or slurm job.
+For an interactive node use `srun --time=1:00:00 --ntasks=16 --nodes=1 --account=hanson --partition=notchpeak --pty /bin/bash -l`.

 1. **Clean Data**
     - **Description:** <br>Executes src/data/make_data.py.
 This script cleans and converts all TRI raw data into a single csv, with RSEI and Pubchem information attached.
 Change the inputs within the makefile as you deem fit for your project.
 For code details please visit src/data/make_data.py.